ember-learn/ember-blog/content/the-ember-times-issue-201.md

 ## [ember-statechart-component 6.0.0 📊](https://twitter.com/nullvoxpopuli/status/1543449217351442438)

 `ember-statechart-component` 6.0.0 has been [released](https://github.com/NullVoxPopuli/ember-statechart-component/releases/tag/v6.0.0) by [@NullVoxPopuli](https://github.com/NullVoxPopuli) and now includes support for Glint!
-There are also some breaking changes around the required versions of Ember involved so be sure to checkout the release notes.
+There are also some breaking changes around the required versions of Ember involved so be sure to check out the release notes.

 There's also been several patch and minor releases of the library since 6.0.0 was released so the latest is actually now v6.1.1.
-Those releases includes a few bug fixes and one new feature (automatic glint registration).
+Those releases include a few bug fixes and one new feature (automatic glint registration).

 ---